OVERVIEW

 A: The safety and security of Maryland’s communities is the top priority of the Moore-Miller

 Administration.
-All cannabis facilities must comply with Maryland Cannabis Administration security regulations, available at cannabis.maryland.gov/pages/law.
+All cannabis facilities must comply with Maryland Cannabis Administration (MCA) security regulations, available at cannabis.maryland.gov/pages/law.

 Requirements include but are not limited to 24-hour security alarm systems that cover the facility’s entry points; any room holding cannabis; and locations where records are stored on- and off-site.
 Facility entry will be restricted to badge-access only and the security system will be continuously monitored.